-Before you insert the battery in your hearing aid, you should always keep these tips in mind.
+Before you insert the battery in your hearing aid, you should always keep following tips in mind.

 When dirt or grease touches the battery, this could cause faster discharge, or – worst case scenario – short-circuit, which can be harmful.
 Both kinds of problems can be prevented by washing your hands before touching the battery when you want to replace the batteries.